rodrigoelp/little-stories/Unlikely adventures/18-Chapter-18.md

 *Think girl, you got to find your way.* - she continued the thought.

 *"Sam?"* - she enquired again to no response.
 Her anxiety had started to show.
-Her mind show her terrible situations in which Sam and Amir got themselves into and by now, they must be at the death's door, or at the very least at its porch.
+Her mind showed her terrible situations in which Sam and Amir got themselves into and by now, they must have visited the death's door, or at the very least, its porch.

 She shook her head as if the movement would dislodge the thought - "Sam?
 Can you hear me?"